Disney Television Animation: 1984–1990: Early beginnings

-1990–2003: Broadcast Networks & Syndication era
+1990–2003: Broadcast networks and syndication era

 The Disney Afternoon

 The success of DuckTales also paved the way for a new wave of high-quality animated TV series, including Disney's own The New Adventures of Winnie the Pooh in 1988.
 Later, early that spring, Chip 'n Dale Rescue Rangers debuted on March 4, 1989, and was paired with DuckTales in an hour-long syndicated show through the 1989-1990 television season.
 In the 1990–1991 season, Disney expanded the idea even further, to create The Disney Afternoon, a two-hour-long syndicated block of half-hour cartoons, which premiered much later on September 10, 1990.
 DuckTales was one of the early flagship cartoons in the block.

 On August 24, 1994, with Jeffrey Katzenberg's resignation, Richard Frank became head of newly formed Walt Disney Television and Telecommunications (WDTT), which included WDTA, from units of The Walt Disney Studios.
-Morrill was in charge of the first Aladdin DTV sequel launching Disney Video Premiere/Direct to Video unit.
+Morrill was in charge of the first Aladdin direct-to-video sequel launching Disney Video Premiere/Direct to Video unit.

 Three overseas Disney studios were set up to produce the company's animated television series.
 Disney Animation Australia was started in 1988.
 In 1989, the Brizzi brothers sold Brizzi Films to Disney Television Animation and was renamed Walt Disney Animation France.
 Also that year, Disney Animation Japan was started.
 Walt Disney Animation Canada was opened in January 1996 to tap Canada's animator pool and produce direct-to-video.
 As direct-to-video increased in importance, the overseas studios moved to making feature films.

 WDTT chair Frank left Disney in March 1995.
 With Krisel expecting to be promoted to head up WDTT but passed over, Krisel left WDTA at the end of his contract in January 1996.
 At the time the Walt Disney Company merged with Capital Cities/ABC, TV Animation was a unit of Walt Disney Television within the Walt Disney Television and Telecommunications group (WDTT).
 With the retirement of WDTT group president Dennis Hightower in April 1996 and ongoing post-merger reorganization, the unit (along with its Disney TV parent) was transferred to the Walt Disney Studios.